cc-hpc-itwm/tarantella/docs/source/installation.rst

   pip install -U pytest

-After having installed these libraries, make sure to configure with testing switched on:
+After having installed these libraries, make sure to configure Tarantella with testing switched on:

 .. code-block:: bash